 Humber Mouth is committed to creating opportunities for local writers.
 As part of our programme for 2021 we are pleased to announce projects that commission and showcase work from writers with a strong connection to Hull.
-First up is a project with BBC Radio Humberside in Spring, and later in the year we have some micro-commissions from four more local writers.
+Listen again to four writers commissioned for our project with BBC Radio Humberside in Spring 2021, and enjoy the micro-commissions from four more local writers published online this summer.

 Humber Mouth & BBC Radio Humberside

 19 – 25 April 2021